Tp-Note - Markup enhanced granular note-taking

 /home/joe/.config/tpnote/tpnote.toml

-The configuration file backup is stored in the same directory as the last sourced configuration file, e.g. /home/joe/.config/tpnote/.
-If Tp-Note sources more than one configuration file, consider the possibility of syntax errors in any of these files (cf. Customization section of Tp-Note_’s man-page).
+Mote, the configuration file backup is stored in the same directory as the last sourced configuration file, e.g. /home/joe/.config/tpnote/.
+If Tp-Note sources more than one configuration file, consider the possibility of syntax errors in any of these files (cf. Customization section of Tp-Note’s man-page).

 5 Building